rsdlt/rsdlt.github.io/_posts/2022-08-15-rust-nvim-ide-guide-walkthrough-development-debug.md

 Like many developers, I went through a phase of looking for the _ideal_ development set of tools that would be convenient and enjoyable, but most of all, that would _boost_ my productivity.

-After extensively trying many text editors and IDEs, I have decided to give [Neovim] a serious shot and invest time and effort in leraning and customizing it heavily.
+After extensively trying many text editors and IDEs, I have decided to give [Neovim] a serious shot and invest time and effort in learning and customizing it heavily.

 I have to say, it was no easy feat...
 But it is also a great experience!